 But exclusive courses can be a minefield of gaffes for a public course hack like me.
 Just parking my car poses a problem.
 Once, I was pulling into a parking space when I noticed every single car around me was a Mercedes, BMW, Jaguar … geees, is that a Rolls?
-I parked down the hill in the secondary lot.
+I parked my ten-year old Subaru down the hill in the secondary lot.

-And speaking of shoes, after a round the private course member drops his / her shoes off with their shoe attendant.
+And speaking of shoes, after a round, the private course member drops his / her shoes off with their shoe attendant.
 The attendant meticulously cleans and polishes them, changing shoe laces and replacing spikes where necessary.
-Then, so the player doesn’t have to go even 10 feet out of their way, they’re neatly returned to the player’s locker.
+Then, so the player doesn’t have to walk even 10 feet out of their way, the shoes are neatly returned to the player’s locker.

-We public course players have reduced this entire process to smacking our shoes together in the parking lot.
+We public course players have reduced this entire process to smacking our shoes together when we take them off – at our cars.

 And lastly, don’t be alarmed when everyone at the Highfalutin course says, “Good morning.”
 While even we public hackers can be pleasant, at public courses a likely response to a stranger saying “Good morning” is “Are you talking to me?”